coderefinery/DEPRECATED-software-licensing/talk.md

 ## Clean room design

-You need at least two teams
+You need at least two persons/teams

 1. Team A studies code A
 2. Team A writes specifications for code A